 Israel’s Rejection is not Permanent: 11: 11-24.

 Paul again asks the question “Did Israel fall beyond recovery”?
 The answer is, "Certainly not"!
 One of the purposes of their fall was to make His salvation available to the gentiles.
 “Jesus came to his own and his own received him not” (John 1:11).
 Their stumbling has a bright side.
-Even though Jews rejected Christ, gentiles have received him.
+Even though Jews rejected Christ, Gentiles have received him.
 This makes Jews jealous (Rom 11:11).
 Paul’s argument is that, if Israel’s failure means riches for the Gentiles, how much more will be the blessings of the world when Israel finally accepts their Messiah.
 Being an apostle to Gentile, Paul wants to see more Jews getting saved, so that more Gentiles will be saved.
 If Israel’s rejection of Christ brought reconciliation of the world, her reception of their Messiah will bring great revival as well (Ezekiel 37:1-5).
 Paul warns Gentiles through the metaphor of olive tree that Israel is the nation in which salvation was rooted.
 Salvation is of the Jews (John 4:22).
 However, some of the branches were broken off through unbelief.
 The Gentiles, being wild olive branches are grafted into good olive.
 Now the wild branches share nourishment from the root of good olive tree.
 If it had not been for the grace of God, Gentiles would never have been grafted into good olive.
-So gentiles should not boast about their salvation.
+So Gentiles should not boast about their salvation.
 They are just a branch and not the root.
-Paul’s argument is that, If God was willing to graft Gentiles to good tree; it will be much easier for Him to put the natural branches back into their place.
-How thankful we must be for the gospel that saved us!
+Paul’s argument is that, if God was willing to graft Gentiles to good tree; it will be much easier for Him to put the natural branches back into their place.
+How thankful we must be for the gospel that saves us!

 The Mystery of Israel’s Restoration: 11:25-36.